jawalsh/comic-book-paratexts/pages/essay.md

 The indicia, also typically found on the interior splash page, includes imortant bibliographic information include the publisher, publisher location and address, volume and issue number, date, and legal disclaimers.

-## slide 14
+Genette’s paratext categories include “intertitles,” or interior titles such as chapter and section titles, and we find many examples of these in comics.

-Genette includes interior title pages, chapter titles, secttion titles, etc. as paratexts, and we find these also in comics.
+{% include feature/image.html objectid="cbp_023" width="75" alt="An “intertitle,” or interior title, introducing a Patsy Walker story in Miss America #64 (June 1954)" caption="An “intertitle,” or interior title, introducing a Patsy Walker story in Miss America #64 (June 1954)"%}

-- Here's a chapter title from a DC Kamandi Comic
+{% include feature/image.html objectid="cbp_090" width="75" alt="An “intertitle,” or interior title, introducing a chapter in Kamandi, The Last Boy On Earth #11 (November 1973).
+DC Comics." caption="An “intertitle,” or interior title, introducing a chapter in Kamandi, The Last Boy On Earth #11 (November 1973).
+DC Comics."%}

 ## slide 15
 An interior title from a Golden Age anthology comics, Fantastic Comics #15